szoftveres/RF_Microwave/Microstrip/Substrate/README.md

 ![image 7](ThinWg.jpg)

-We can verify the new, 2.72mm wide transmission line, by again using the 1/4 wave impedance transformer method.
-The new, 50Ω terminated 1/4 wave impedance transformer is showing impedances between 44Ω and 50Ω, corresponding to 47Ω-50Ω transmission line characteristic impedance.
+We can verify the new, 2.72mm wide transmission line, by again using the λ/4 impedance transformer method.
+The new, 50Ω terminated λ/4 impedance transformer is showing impedances between 44Ω and 50Ω, corresponding to 47Ω-50Ω transmission line characteristic impedance.